All content tagged with: Automated Vehicles

 Post List

 While AVs have a lot of technological leaps to make before widespread deployment, developers and governments alike also need to also consider the human factors involved, including good old fashioned human fear.
-Earlier this year, a AAA study showed that almost three out of four (71%) Americans are afraid…When Technology is Unpredictable, Can Regulators Keep Up?
+Earlier this year, a AAA study showed that almost three out of…When Technology is Unpredictable, Can Regulators Keep Up?

 I recently wrote about a renewed federal push to regulate automated vehicles.
 I’ve previously highlighted a range of state regulatory schemes, including California’s relatively strict set of regulations.
-Meanwhile, the advent of truly automated vehicles, which seemed imminent when Waymo announced its driverless shuttle service in Phoenix,…Will You Have Right to Repair Your CAV?
+Meanwhile, the advent of truly automated vehicles, which seemed imminent when Waymo…Will You Have Right to Repair Your CAV?

 The European Union recently adopted new rules to help consumers repair household appliances like refrigerators and televisions.
 The rules require manufacturers to provide spare parts for years after sale – the number of years depending on the device.
-The “Ecodesign Directive” is intended to help protect the…Rush Delivery: On The Road (Part 3 of 3)
+The “Ecodesign Directive” is…Rush Delivery: On The Road (Part 3 of 3)

 On March 15th, 2019, the Journal of Law and Mobility, part of the University of Michigan’s Law and Mobility Program, presented its inaugural conference, entitled “(Re)Writing the Rules of The Road.”
 The conference was focused on issues surrounding the relationship between automated vehicles (“AVs”) and the law.
 In the afternoon, two panels of experts from academia, government, industry, and civil society were brought together to discuss how traffic laws should apply to automated driving and the legal person (if any) who should be responsible for traffic law violations.
 The afternoon’s events occurred under a modified version of the Chatham House Rule, to allow the participants to speak more freely.
 In the interest of allowing those who did not attend to still benefit from the day’s discussion, the following document was prepared.
 This document is a summary of the two panels, and an effort has been made to de-identify the speaker while retaining the information conveyed.Congress Goes Back In On AV Legislation

 Back in January, I wrote about the auto industry’s growing sense that a set of nationwide regulatory standards was needed to govern automated vehicles (AVs).
 To date, twenty-nine states and Washington, DC have enacted AV-related legislation.
-A handful more have adopted Executive Orders or developed some other form…AV Safety at the UN: Why Does It Matter?
+A handful more have adopted Executive Orders…AV Safety at the UN: Why Does It Matter?